 If you’re thinking about buying a new car, you may be wondering how much you should spend.
 Here are some tips to help you get the best deal on a new vehicle.

-First, research the different models and grades of cars available.
+Research the different models and grades of cars available.
 You’ll want to make sure you have a good understanding of what’s available before making a decision.
 You can find comprehensive car reviews and ratings online to help you make an informed decision.

-Finally, don’t be afraid to haggle.
+Don’t be afraid to haggle.
 Some dealerships offer lower prices if you can get them to reduce the price of the vehicle by $500 or more.
 If you’re comfortable negotiating, it may be worth trying this approach.
 Just be sure to know what your limits are so that you don’t end up spending more than you originally planned.